-The magnificent Pointer with its unique head is as legendary in this category as the Setter breeds pictured here.
-Originally popular with huntsmen called 'fowlers' who captured birds by throwing a net over them, once the gun was invented these dogs later became popular with shooters.
-Despite their original use becoming almost redundant, most Setters and Pointers retain the instinct for finding birds.
+The magnificent Pointer with its unique head is as legendary as the three conventional Setter breeds pictured here.
+Historically developed for fowling which is the capturing of wild birds for eating, the huntsmen or 'fowlers' worked with a net.
+The dogs mesmerized the birds by staring at them, then the fowlers threw a net over them, selecting the birds they wished to cook, and letting the small or young birds go free.
+Once the gun was invented these dogs worked with shooters instead of fowlers with nets.
+Despite their original use becoming almost redundant, most Setters and Pointers today retain the instinct for finding birds.

 How the Pointer and Setters Worked

-The historical use of Setters was first described in 1485 AD.
-Through the next six centuries the way these dogs worked firstly by training and then instinctively, has not changed.
-The dog(s) began by searching for birds around the edges of the field.
-This helped to burn off the dog's initial exuberance.
-It also assisted the dogs to establish their bearings and familiarize themselves with the type of smells they would be required to seek.
-The dogs would then systematically work back and forth, starting near the huntsman and gradually working further and further afield until the bird or game was found.
-When two dogs worked as a team, one worked close to the huntsman while the other went further afield.
-If either dog found the game, the other dog assisted.
-The correct manner in which the dog assisted was to be aware of where the huntsmen and the other dog were positioned.
-They also responded should the huntsmen send them towards an area such as undergrowth beside a river.
+The dog(s) begin by searching for birds around the edges of the field.
+This helps to burn off the dog's initial exuberance.
+It also assist the dogs to establish their bearings and familiarize themselves with the type of smells are required to seek.
+The dogs then systematically work back and forth, starting near the huntsman and gradually working further and further afield until the bird or game is found.
+When two dogs work as a team, one works close to the huntsman while the other goes further afield.
+If either dog finds game, the other dog assists.
+The correct manner in which the dog assists is to be aware of where the huntsmen and the other dog are positioned.
+They also respond should the huntsmen send them towards an area such as undergrowth beside a river.

-Once game was detected, the dog froze, either pointing or crouching.
-If other dogs were present, they also froze, "honouring" the first dog's point.
-The pointing or setting dog remained motionless until the huntsman was in position.
+Once game is detected, the dog freezes, either pointing or crouching.
+If other dogs are present, they also freeze, "honouring" the first dog's point.
+The pointing or setting dog remains motionless until the huntsman is in position.
 The huntsman might also give a command instructing the dog to remain still.
 In times gone by, the dogs had to 'freeze' while a net was thrown over the bird(s).
 But once guns came into use, the bird was shot.